Chetnaghengare/Amazon-Clone/README.md

 # Amazon-Clone
-this is my first project using HTML and CSS ....... this is Commercial website clone
+this is my first project using HTML and CSS .......<br>
+this is Commercial website clone